-- Use a flat head screwdriver to turn the screw a quarter turn clockwise.
-Flush the toilet to drain the water.
+- Use a flat head screwdriver to turn the screw a quarter turn clockwise

-- Stop the water feed into either of the water tanks by turning the mains water off at the stopcock
+- Stop the water feed into either of the water tanks by turning off the main water supply at the stopcock

-- Drain just enough so that the water level is below the area you need to work on.
+- Drain the water by turning on your bathroom taps, just enough so that the water level is below the area you need to work on

 Your next steps will depend on what’s leaking and why.